GrossfieldLab/loos/README.md

 ### Release 3.3.0

 This release has a new and improved facility for reweighting (from Louis Smith), methods for calculating logistic and hard-cutoff lateral densities in AtomicGroup, several new tools for working with clusters in the Clustering package, and dipole computation in membrane_map.
+Also, a new tool (ocf) for calculating a quantity related to persistence length (also from Louis Smith).

 There are also a number of bugfixes:
  - Incorrect bonds removed from add_molecule.py